StarsoftAnalysis/lightboxSSA/README.md

 * No more jQuery.
 And it's no longer a Javascript module, but it is a Hugo module.
 * Designed to work with Hugo's [`{{<figset>}}` and `{{<figrow>}}` shortcodes](https://github.com/StarsoftAnalysis/figset).

-## Requirements

-* Javascript ES6 (but you can transpile to more widely compatible versions of Javascript if required).

 ---

 ## Installation